michaelklishin/monger/README.md

 ## Write Performance

 Monger insert operations are efficient and have very little overhead compared to the underlying Java driver.
-Here are some numbers on a MacBook Pro from fall 2010 with Core i7 and an Intel SSD drive:
+Here are some (very unscientific) numbers on a MacBook Pro from fall 2010 with Core i7 and an Intel SSD drive:

 ```
 Testing monger.test.stress